leongrdic/php-dataplater/readme.md

 The `render()` method renders the template and returns the rendered HTML as a string.

-If any vars are passed, they will override any global vars (passed in the object constructor) with the same name.
+The optional parameter is an array of local vars that will override any global vars with the same name.

-You can call this method multiple times on the same object with different vars to render multiple different documents.
+You can call this method multiple times on the same object with different vars to render multiple variants of the same document.

 ## Attribute reference

+If you change the base attribute to e.g. `data-custom` (when creating the Dataplater object), use `data-custom-foreach` instead of `data-dp-foreach`.

-All following `data-dp` attributes are removed from the template after rendering.
+All Dataplater attributes will be automatically removed from the template after rendering.

 ### `data-dp-include`
 **Value**: filename of the HTML template to include.

-Content of the included file will be inserted into the template replacing the element with the `data-dp-include` attribute.
+Content of the included file will be inserted into the document replacing the element with the `data-dp-include` attribute.

 ```html
 <template data-dp-include="include.html"></template>